 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The School reports deferred outflow related to pension activity, reported in the government-wide statement of net position.
-The deferred outflow related to pension activity is the result of changes in the School's proportionate share of the total plan from year to year, the difference between actual employer contributions and the School's proportionate share of total contributions, and actual contributions subsequent to the measurement date.
+The deferred outflow related to pension activity is the result of changes in the School's proportionate share of the total plan from year to year, the changes in assumptions, the difference between projected and actual investment earnings, and actual contributions subsequent to the measurement date.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The School reported deferred inflows related to pension activity, which are reported in the government-wide statement of net position.
-The deferred inflow related to pension activity is the result of differences between projected and actual investment earnings.
+The deferred inflow related to pension activity is the result of differences between expected and actual experience.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.